 - Made of durable and high-grade steel rods

 - Cable management isn’t built-in, only external cable ties

 The TONOR boom arms come as a good solution when you are on a budget and are not willing to spend extra on the higher-end competitors.
 But, considering that you have already bought a quality mic, maybe it would be better if you also bought a better and sturdier stand for it.

-But this still is one of the better budget options, so we will cover it on our list and go more in detail about its features.
+But, the TONOR boom arm is still one of the better budget boom arms for the HyperX Quadcast microphone.
 It’s made from high-grade steel rods that are very thick and relatively durable.
 The desk mount is upgraded from its predecessors and can extend up to a width of 60mm (2.4”).